RPM-lab-UMN/SPARK-Remote/TeleopSoftware/data_collection/README.md

 rsync -avP /path/to/local/demos/ user@server:/path/to/server/directory
 ```

-## Troubleshooting data collection
+## Troubleshooting data collection/deployment
 - [./test_camera.py ](./test_camera.py) > Script for testing your cameras
-- If you run into the error below during data collection, it might be because the sudden motion when you start SPARK jostled the camera cable out of its socket.
+- If you run into the errors below during data collection/deployment, it might be because the sudden motion when you start SPARK jostled the camera cable out of its socket.
 You can confirm this with [./test_camera.py ](./test_camera.py).
 ```
 File "/home/andrewliao/SPARK-Remote/TeleopSoftware/data_collection/camera.py", line 17, in get_color_frame
     frames = self.pipeline.wait_for_frames()
              ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 RuntimeError: Frame didn't arrive within 5000

+# or something like "Device/resource busy"
 ```

 ## Convert to LeRobot: